ajpfahnl/rna-seq-pipeline/README.md

 mv gallaher* htSeqTools/
 rm htSeqTools.zip
 ```
 Once htSeqTools has been installed, create a bash script to perform the demultiplexing using the following code.
 Here, I created a script named demultiplex_L3.sh to demultiplex lane 3.
 CRED refers to the name of the folder containing the raw qseq files.
-Note that the cd commands may need to be modified accordingly depending on the hierarchy of your files.
+Note that the cd commands may need to be modified accordingly depending on the hierarchy of your files in order to access the correct directory!
 ```
 #!/bin/bash
 #$ -cwd